lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 `END`

-Terminates the protocol immediately and shows the completion screen.
-Avoid trailing parameters.
+Terminates the protocol immediately, ignoring all subsequent commands.
+Useful during development for keeping unused parts of a protocol in the same file.

 Instructional & survey content